hpxmlwg/hpxml/guide/source/program_administrator/data_validation.rst

 Step 5: Designing a Data Validation Process
 ###########################################

-Designing a good system for data validation is critical to capturing high-quality data, maintaining contractor satisfaction, and streamlining quality assurance activities.
-The good news is that most of this work will e completed by your software vendor.
-However,  you will want to undergo a thorough scoping exercise with your vendor to identify what types of validation checks you want your program software to complete [NEED TO DEFINE "DATA VALIDATION PROCESS" AS IF YOU'RE TALKING TO 8TH GRADERS.
-PROG CAN'T BE THOROUGH IF THEY DON'T KNOW WHAT IT MEANS OR SHOULD ENTAIL].
+Designing a good system for data validation that automatically checks all submitted data is critical to ensuring high-quality data, maintaining contractor satisfaction, and streamlining quality assurance activities.
+The good news is that most of this work will be completed by your software vendor.
+However,  you will want to undergo a thorough scoping exercise with your vendor to identify what types of validation checks you want your program software to complete.
+For example, basic validation check ensure that all data is present and in the right format.
+More advanced validation checks can ensure that  data falls with in an acceptable range for program compliance purposes or to guide quality assurance.
+For example, you may be able to automate quality assurance review on health and safety results to ensure all standards are being meet.
+If not meet, a user can be warned and intervene on the project.

 If done correctly, a good validation system can speed up your process and significantly reduce cost.
 Badly done, it can increase frustration within your contractor base or yield lower-quality data.